procrypt/kompose-example/README.md

 ```

-Your application has been deployed on Openshift using one single command.
+Your application has been deployed on OpenShift using one single command.

 Asciinema of the above steps.
 [![asciicast](https://asciinema.org/a/7z2ispckpi8gxi4r1xv8xs08i.png)](https://asciinema.org/a/7z2ispckpi8gxi4r1xv8xs08i)

+## More
+`kompose` can do more.
+Feel free to explore it.

+`kompose --help` - To find out more general options
+`kompose convert --help`- To find out more about `convert` sub command.